venkatachalamlab/LarvaRetrieverSW/README.md

 Usage:

 Test connection to robot using Pronterface.
+The port the board is using can be checked in the Device Manager and the baudrate is 19,200.
 Should be able to home robot, then drive in X/Y/Z (positive directions in X/Y to start, negative in Z).
+If the

 Should also be able to open solenoid valves with M42 and M44 commands (type into Pronterface).
 M43 / M45 close valves.
 M105 reads the pressure sensor.